arcus/education_modules/bash_command_line_101/bash_command_line_101.md

   * If you know how to get to the directory you want from your home directory, you can go directly there with `cd ~/fixed/path/to/directory`

+**Give it a try!**
+---
-**Give it a try!** Use `cd`, `ls`, and `pwd` to explore the directories on your computer.
+Use `cd`, `ls`, and `pwd` to explore the directories on your computer.
 Try navigating around some files and folders that you are already familiar with to get comfortable with how they look through the bash shell.

+- Use `ls` to learn more about what's in your current directory.
+- Choose a specific nested folder somewhere on your computer (e.g., the location of your most recent manuscript draft) -- challenge yourself to see if you can get there via the command line.
+- Try moving up and then back down again in your file hierarchy all in one line.

 ### Tab completion